wards999/OneThemer/README.md

 ![Screenshot](screenshot.png)

 \
-Load Theme - Load a OneCommander xaml theme (you'll have to navigate to the correct folder...)
+Load Theme - Load a One Commander xaml theme (you'll have to navigate to the correct folder...)

 Dark/Light Toggle - When modifying a light or dark theme it's often easier to match the UI required.
 So click the Dark/Light Toggle button as appropriate